Causative agent

 Mode of transmission

-The bacteria that cause necrotising fasciitis most commonly enter the body through a wound in the skin, such as a cut, scrape, burn, insect bite, puncture wound or surgical wound.
-Besides, necrotising fasciitis caused by Vibrio vulnificus can also be acquired through eating raw or undercooked seafood, such as oysters, harvested from warm waters.
+The bacteria that cause NF most commonly enter the body through a wound in the skin, such as a cut, scrape, burn, insect bite, or puncture/ surgical wound.
+However, blunt trauma may also cause necrotizing fasciitis.
+Besides, NF caused by Vibrio vulnificus can also be acquired through eating raw or undercooked seafood, such as oysters, harvested from warm waters, or exposure to seawater through an existing open wound.

 High risk groups

-All people can be affected by necrotising fasciitis.
-People who frequently handle or have direct contact with raw seafood have a higher risk of acquiring necrotising fasciitis associated with Vibrio vulnificus infection.
+All people are susceptible to infection with NF.
+People who frequently handle or have direct contact with raw seafood have a higher risk of acquiring NF associated with Vibrio vulnificus infection.
 People with underlying medical conditions that weaken their immune system, such as diabetes mellitus, cancer, kidney diseases and liver cirrhosis, are also at increased risk of acquiring the infection.

 Incubation period